 How Is Acne Diagnosed & Treated?

 Most people recognize when they have acne.
 Suppose you are suffering from acne regularly, though it is best to fix an appointment with a dermatologist.
-Your dermatologist will check you for blemishes and ensure that your skin condition is acne and not a similar skin disorder, like rosacea.
+Your dermatologist will check you for blemishes and ensure your skin condition is acne, not a similar skin disorder like rosacea.

-1. Your dermatologist will consider your age, over health, the severity of the acne, and other factors in evaluating what kind of treatment is best for you.
+Your dermatologist will consider your age, over health, the severity of the acne, and other factors in evaluating what kind of treatment is best for you.
+You can get an acne prescription online if you cannot visit your doctor physically.

 Procedures That Treat Acne: